The Canadian Standard of Living, Productivity and Innovation: Challenges and Opportunities for Canada's Standard of Living

 Event Speakers

-Anil Arora is a CIGI board member, adjunct lecturer at Harvard Kennedy School and former chief statistician of Statistics Canada where he led the modernization of Statistic Canada’s digital governance, technical and data infrastructure.
+Anil Arora is a CIGI board member, adjunct lecturer at Harvard Kennedy School and former Chief Statistician of Canada where he led the modernization of Statistic Canada’s digital governance, technical and data infrastructure.
 He also co-authored and helped steer the Government of Canada’s data strategy.
 Anil dedicated his professional career to partnering with the business sector, academia and all orders of government.

 Savvas Chamberlain, C.M., FRSC, is a renowned physicist, inventor, entrepreneur and philanthropist whose work helped shape Canada’s digital imaging industry.
 A distinguished professor emeritus at the University of Waterloo, he pioneered advances in MOSFET (metal-oxide-semiconductor field-effect transistor) and CCD (charge-coupled device) technology and invented key silicon image sensors that established Canada’s leadership in digital imaging.
 He founded and led DALSA Corporation and is founder and CEO of EXEL Research Inc. He is a member of the Order of Canada and a fellow of the Royal Society of Canada.